boneskull/cenobite/CONTRIBUTING.md

-# Contributing to Bupkis
+# Contributing to Cenobite

-Thank you for your interest in contributing to Bupkis!
+Thank you for your interest in contributing to Cenobite!
 We welcome contributions from everyone and are grateful for every contribution made.

 ## Code of Conduct